yoosofan/prezentprogramo/docs/presentations.rst

 Portable presentations
 ----------------------

-Since bildumilo! generates HTML5 presentations, you can use any computer that has a modern browser installed to view or show the presentation.
+Since prezentprogramo! generates HTML5 presentations, you can use any computer that has a modern browser installed to view or show the presentation.
 This allows you both to put up the presentation online and to use a borrowed computer for your conference or customer presentation.